 ADrive is one of the many cloud storage providers in the industry.
 It offers you an impressive 50 GB of free cloud storage for your files and an easy interface to upload and share files with an online text editor.
 ADrive recently increased the size of a single file that can be uploaded from 2 GB to 16 GB.

 You can upload and download files easily with this web storage service.
-Easily drag and drop your files from your desktop or laptop right into your uploader, where they will upload automatically.
+Easily drag and drop your files from your desktop or laptop right into your uploader, which will automatically upload.

 ADrive also has data recovery services to get your data back quickly, safely, and affordably.

 So now you have a list of the top Cloud Storage Service providers with free and upgradable plans and related information that will help you make an informed choice.
 Cloud storage is essential, after all.

 Which cloud service are you using?
 Is it on our list of best cloud storage service providers?
 Do let me know in the comments.